sghiassy/StateKit/README.md

 SKStateChart *stateChart = stateChart = [[SKStateChart alloc] initWithStateChart:chart];
 ```

-The above state chart produces a tree:
+The above dictionary is interpreted into a tree data structure like so:

 <img title="Quick Example Tree Structure" src="http://cloud.shaheenghiassy.com/image/3B1P131T060Y/Screen%20Shot%202015-01-24%20at%202.41.09%20PM.png" width="400" />

 Lets follow the story of what happens in this particular state chart:

-On init, the state chart always starts with `root` as the current state.
+On `init`, the state chart always starts with `root` as the current state.
 As we enter the `root` state, the state chart sees there is an `enterState` block in the `root` state and therefore runs the associated block.
 The block directs the state chart to go to the `loading` state.
 So the state chart continues traversing the tree into the `loading` state.
-As we enter the `loading` state, the `enterState` block on the `loading` state is run where we tell the application to fetch data from the api and render the spinner to the view.
+As we enter the `loading` state, the `enterState` block on the `loading` state is run.
+Here where we can tell the application to fetch data from the api and render the spinner to the view.
+Note, how the state chart is directing the application on what to do.

 When the API responds successfully, we send the appropriate message to the state chart `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
+From the standpoint of the application's code we have nothing further to do, we assume that the state chart will direct any future steps if necessary.

-The state chart would lookup the appropriate message handler and run the message handler's block.
+When the state chart recieves the message `apiRespondedSuccessfully`, the state chart would lookup the appropriate message handler and run the message handler's block.
 In this example, the block directs the state chart to traverse to the `regularView` state.

 As the state chart traverses from the `loading` state to the `regularView` state, we can cleanly take care of alloc/deallcing objects with a high-level of precision.
 As we exit the `loading` state we clean up the loading UI (aka remove the spinner, etc) and as we enter the `regularView` state we setup the appropriarte UI.

-This is a basic example of a state chart, but demonstrates how application flow control can be intellilgently managed by a state chart.
+This is a basic example of a state chart, but demonstrates how application flow control can be intellilgently managed and directed by the state chart.

-## Why use a StateChart?
+## Why use a state chart?

 They say you can judge a developer's abilities by their handle on an application's flow control.
 Flow control can be handled in many ways, but with front-end application's accurately capturing state and working with state to manage flow control is impertivie.